 You can also conduct a broker comparison to find a similar service.

-Dividend growth investing can cushion you with immediate and future gain streams if you’ve chosen companies that offer consistent, reliable returns.
+Dividend growth investing can cushion you with immediate and future gain streams if you’ve chosen companies that offer consistent, reliable dividends.
 They’re not often chosen as a main strategy because the margins are so low and because the gains pale in comparison to what can happen when a share price moves up.
 This is why even in financial reporting, dividends are often underreported compared to up or down share price movements.
-It is simply not as exciting a topic.
 Dividend-paying companies usually declare interim or yearly dividends.
 They may also offer you the chance to profit through share price appreciation.
 As always, there are risks.

 A dividend may not be declared, or it may be significantly smaller than before.
 If you were relying on this as your major income stream, you’d then be in trouble.
 The best stock dividends are probably in companies that have adopted a clearly progressive paying policy.
 In other words, you can see the dividend increasing every year.
 Again, do not take this for granted.
 Market conditions can change at a drop of a hat, or a company may suddenly find itself in turmoil or go in a new direction.
 The company’s history of dividend paying should provide you with some comfort, but never see it as a given or a certainty.